thiagonunesbatista/beach-hotel-website/README.md

 ## Technologies

-This project was built with some vanila languages and programming methodologies.
+This project was built with some vanilla languages and programming methodologies.

 ### Methodologies